WaverlyCole/FE-Compatibility-VoidSb-/README.md

     Sandbox: Server-Sided Sandbox to treat itself like it was a LocalScript.

-    Replication: Automatically created Events to replicate input from Client.
+    Replication: Automatically creates Events to replicate input from Client.

 Report bugs here: